 Course on Advanced Multi-Method Research

 I am offering a 5-day course on Advanced Multi-Method Research at the ECPR Summer School on Methods and Techniques 2019 in Bamberg.
 It runs from February 25 to March 1.
 Registration runs until December 17.
-Early bird discount is available until October 31.

 The article “Check your truth conditions!
 Clarifying the relationship between theories of causation and social science methods for causal inference”, co-authored with Christina Zuber, is forthcoming with Sociological Methods & Research.
 The accepted preprint can be accessed on my publications webpage.
 Here is the replication material.